Mahbubaliazad/azure-bicep/README.md

-# Welcome!
+# Welcome to Azure Bicep!

-This is the helper repository for the [Master Azure Bicep: Explore Advanced Features and Techniques](https://www.udemy.com/course/master-azure-bicep) course on Udemy.
+This is the helper repository for the Azure Bicep.

-This repository contains the solutions for each lesson.
+This repository contains:

 - **Lesson 1:** Introduction to Azure Bicep
 - **Lesson 2:** Setting up the environment